 Sculpture By the Bay Sponsors generously contribute awards for the best sculptures in each category as follows.

-$3,000 Dianne Laurance Sculpture Award – Judged on its artistic merits.
+$10,000 Dianne Laurance Sculpture Award – Judged on its craftsmanship and creativity.

 $10,000 City of Busselton Acquisitive Award – Judged on the criteria set out by the The City of Busselton, to suit the location of the Dunsborough Sculpture Trail.

 $1,000 Happs Wines Emerging Artist Award – For a work by an artist who has not previously exhibited their work publicly in a competitive exhibition.
 Sponsors’ discretion to split the award.

 $1,500 Braeco Sales DarnArt Recycling Award – Judged as a work of sculptural merit constructed from more than 60% by volume recycled material.
 Sponsors’ discretion to split the award.

 $1000 Christian Fletcher Environmental Award – Judged on the strength of its environmental message.